 - If you have a flat arch, means the entire sole of the foot is in contact with the ground which often results in poor running form and a lack of natural shock absorption.

-- If you have narrow and slimmer foot, it is dificult to find find a tight fitting and sliding and shifting in your sneaker while you run (even though it might not cause pain) is still a not-small problem for you to run faster and longer.
+- If you have narrow and slimmer foot, it is difficult to find find a tight fitting and sliding and shifting in your sneaker while you run (even though it might not cause pain) is still a not-small problem for you to run faster and longer.

 - If you have wide feet and feel your shoes biting into the sides of your feet or stretching out over time.
-You should find the shoe that has the speed lacing system supports to create a the arch aligns with the curves of your feet for ample support and secure fit for a wide foot with higher insteps . additionally, a performance rubber outsole supplies maximum grip and protection without increasing weight, so your feet will be protected all-around and be able to run faster and longer.
+You should find the shoe that has the speed lacing system supports to create the arch aligns with the curves of your feet for ample support and secure fit for a wide foot with higher insteps.
+Additionally, a performance rubber outsole supplies maximum grip and protection without increasing weight, so your feet will be protected all-around and be able to run faster and longer.

 3. Training process